SCBI-ForestGEO/Dendrobands/resources/workflow_fallbiannual_survey.md

 5. Once merged, delete the data_entry_form you made but keep the folder.

-6. Update [dendro_trees.csv](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendro_trees.csv) with new records of dead trees.

-7. After the fall survey, create next year's master file...
+6. After the fall survey, create next year's master file...

     a....only after doing dendroband replacements, replacing dead trees, and gathering that data (this should happen soon after the last survey to allow time to settle before the next survey in spring).